 You could write your own love story strolling the boutique-shop Pedestrian Mall made for handholding, sipping natural wines in a grotto Wine Shop, snacking on burgers made from mash-fed cows and downing bourbon at a ranch-distillery, perusing the art at a remarkable farmland gallery, seeing the Charlottesville that Georgia O’Keefe painted on a self-guided walking tour (she took classes and taught here), tasting the difference between industrial and home-brewed “rice wine” at one of the few sake breweries in the country, and so much more.

 Art and poetry in a town called Lynchburg?
 Yes.
-And in fact, the husband of Harlem Renaissance poet, Anne Spencer, was so smitten by his wife, he built his family’s stylish, colorful, whimsical home in homage to her.
+And, the husband of Harlem Renaissance poet, Anne Spencer, was so smitten by his wife, he built his family’s stylish, colorful, whimsical home in homage to her.

 Starry-eyed adventurous couples will find much to love in Lynchburg.
 This includes, shockingly, a quirky old cemetery that’s become a popular wedding venue.
 Stay at the Craddock Terry Hotel – a boutique inn carved from a repurposed shoe factory.